stockphrase/no-silo/content/courses/writing-2/wr2-syllabus.md

 compare the reading to others we have read; **4)** define any unfamiliar terms and link the text to any outside research you perform.
 At the end of this rigorous process you should have a simplified version of the essay as well as a number of critical observations, questions, and ideas that emerged in the process of reading.

 {{< hint info >}}
-<i class="fas fa-info-circle"></i> For more detailed information on the creation and purpose of these notes, read the chapter on ["Critical Notes"](/resources/open-handbook/chapter-1/) in the *Open Handbook*.
+<i class="fas fa-info-circle"></i> For more detailed information on the creation and purpose of these notes, read the chapter on ["Critical Notes"](/resources/open-handbook/chapter-1/) in the *Open Handbook*,
 {{< /hint >}}

 ---